 Classic 24 Hour / 360+ kilometer team ride.
 Teams of 3-5 bikes pick start date, time, and route to Brattleboro.
 Maximum stop time is 2 hours.

-Dart & Dart Populaire: The Trace replaces these events in 2019.
+Dart & Dart Populaire: The Trace has replaced these similar events.
 However, if teams are interested in these events please contact RBA Sarah Bergstrom as it may be possible to add these to the calendar to accommodate a team’s request.

-To register, please complete this Google Form.
+Team Captain: Please complete this Google Form.
 Team captains can start the from and resuming editing if they need to make changes.
-The form should be completed and finalized no later than Sept 12th, 2021.
+The form should be completed and finalized no later than Sept Friday 17th, 2021.

-In 2021 there will be two types of Team events which are held conjunctly: The Fleche and the Trace.
+In 2021 there will be two types of Team events which are held in conjunction: The Fleche and the Trace.

 Fleche rules in brief: Teams of 3-5 vehicles (bikes or HPVs, tandems count as one) collectively ride to Brattleboro together using a route of their choosing.
 The route must be at least 350km+ conform to standard brevet requirements of using the shortest distance been checkpoints (controls).
 The team must finish exactly 24 hours after they start with no stop may longer than 2 hours.
 The Fleche distance counts toward RUSA and ACP awards.